kbumsik/opus-media-recorder/README.md

 [Try it!](https://kbumsik.io/opus-media-recorder/)

 `opus-media-recorder` is a [MediaRecorder API](https://w3c.github.io/mediacapture-record/#mediarecorder-api) polyfill written in ES6 and WebAssembly.
-It aims a cross-browser Opus codec support with various audio formats such as Ogg and WebM. `opus-media-recorder` can be used as a ployfill, or it can replace the built-in MediaRecorder since `opus-media-recorder` supports more MIME types.
+It aims for cross-browser Opus codec support with various audio formats such as Ogg and WebM. `opus-media-recorder` can be used as a polyfill, or it can replace the built-in MediaRecorder since `opus-media-recorder` supports more MIME types.

-`opus-media-recorder` uses WebAssembly compiled from popular libraries (e.g libopus, libogg, libwebm, and speexdsp) to ensure performance and standards-compliance.
+`opus-media-recorder` uses WebAssembly compiled from popular libraries (e.g libopus, libogg, libwebm, and speexdsp) to ensure good performance and standards-compliance.

 ## Why opus-media-recorder?